jsutStacy/SilmaringiEksamiKeskkond/README.md

 (Go to the folder where you have requirements.txt file.)

 Now run these commands:
-pip install --upgrade -r requirements.txt python manage.py syncdb
+"pip install --upgrade -r requirements.txt"
+"python manage.py syncdb"

 (If you get "You just installed Django's auth system, which means you don't have any superusers defined.
 Would you like to create one now? (yes/no):" answer "no")

-python manage.py migrate
+"python manage.py migrate"
-python manage.py runserver 0.0.0.0:7000
+"python manage.py runserver 0.0.0.0:7000"

 After this if everything went as planned, you should have a server running and be able to access this url: http://localhost:7000/api/randomthing/randomthing/.